 There will be plenty of opportunities to receive lots of positive feedback, share ideas and learn from each other in a supportive group environment.

 Choose this course if you want to learn about the fundamental building blocks of art making and really understand what it takes to make stunning pictures.

 “From week one I knew this was going to be good, and that first class was almost worth the fee alone.
 I think this course was an incredible experience and I know I’ve learnt a lot over the six weeks – you’ve outdone yourself Brian.”

 “At first daunting, because I haven’t ‘learnt’ to draw, but Brian puts you ease.
 And in fact everyone was so supportive in the group that you don’t mind not being good.
 You can be yourself.”

 “I have learnt a lot about line, style, tonal value and composition.
 I will approach future work with a lot more thought now.”

 “The lessons are fun, quite easy to follow.
 I’ve learnt about composition, lines, tone, form, textures, colours and how they relate to one and other, I was a complete beginner so absolutely everything I have learnt will be useful in the future.”

 Each evening class begins with teaching and a demonstration with lots of artists examples to help you fully understand the Art Element we are learning about.
 The class will involve practical exercises followed by work on the creative project, to further learn about the Art Elements.

-Click the blue Materials to bring tab
+Click the green Materials to bring tab

 to see what you need to bring.